buglov/singleidtest/README.md

 ## Set the SingleID plugin
 Just one step left.
 Put these code in every form where you want to use the plugin: <br />
 <code><iframe src="plugin.php?op=init" width="200" height="80" frameborder="0"></iframe></code>

+## Fields description
+ONE TABLE WITH ALL THE FIELDS DIVEDED BY GROUPS of requested_data